Project overview

 The way forward

-The goal of the collaboration between Boomitra and WFP is to increase the resilience of 10,000 Farm-to-Market Alliance (FtMA) farmers by providing them with the knowledge and tools to improve their soil health and yields, and the means to access carbon revenue, to increase their incomes by a target of 20 percent.
-Activities would include: 1) identifying and enrolling farmers into the program; 2) map 30,000 hectares of land in Kenya; 3) submit carbon credits to the international verification body (VERRA); and 4) transferring carbon credit finance to the farmers as a result of their carbon sequestration activities.
+The goal of the collaboration between Boomitra and WFP was to increase the resilience of 10,000 Farm-to-Market Alliance (FtMA) farmers by providing them with the knowledge and tools to improve their soil health and yields, and the means to access carbon revenue, to increase their incomes by a target of 20 percent.
+Activities includes: 1) identifying and enrolling farmers into the program; 2) map 30,000 hectares of land in Kenya; 3) submit carbon credits to the international verification body (VERRA); and 4) transferring carbon credit finance to the farmers as a result of their carbon sequestration activities.

 A Farm to Market Alliance Farmer Service Centre, Solomon Muthee, aggregator in Timau, Meru County, collecting potato produce from a farmer.
 Photo: WFP/FtMA/Eastman Empire

-Last updated: 14/09/2022
+Last updated: 14/03/2024